 I still refused to give up and requested a deferment of my Fulbright program, which the sponsor approved for no more than one sem.
 Lumbera wouldn’t budge.
 I finally started the foreign-studies grant as a master’s student, and subsequently got accepted to the doctoral program, with CMC officials instructing me to stay put and apply for a work-study arrangement.
 This was the most expensive school in the most expensive city in the US, so I had to take out student loans via a guarantor, aside from working for a pittance.
 The pressures building up in that corner of the world came to a head with twin explosions at the World Trade Center – the first one when I arrived in 1993, and the second one demolishing the structure during the 9/11 attacks.
 The study proposal that got me accepted to the PhD program (as one of four out of a few hundred applicants) and invited by Robert Sklar to be his dissertation advisee was exactly the same submission that Lumbera insisted on turning down.
 It formed the basis of several articles and a book that film scholars from all over seemed capable of comprehending.

 I knew I was suffering from some potentially serious psychological issues during my foreign grad studies but I wagered that these were linked to the locale, and for the most part I was right: they dissipated when I finally departed from the school, office, city, and country that dominated my existence for nearly a decade.
 That was how I knew, after seeing Lumbera again, that I would be adding to my list of must-avoids.
 I’d already resolved early on to reject his prescription of writing criticism sans style and disposition – flaunt it if you got it, is my stance.
 I made sure during my UPFC term that film students should have better opportunities via access to heretofore unavailable resources, before I sought overseas employment to repay my grad-student loans.
 I also have been making every effort since then to accommodate the topics in which my advisees express interest and demonstrate expertise; I’d conduct any necessary self-study to ensure sufficient competence on my end, and recommend other experts when I feel that the students’ selected materials exceed my grasp.
-Whatever Bien Lumbera was in these areas of film criticism, policy, and mentorship, I found myself functioning more effectively by doing exactly what he would have avoided or refused in the same situation.
+Whatever Bien Lumbera was in these areas of film criticism, policy, and mentorship, I found myself functioning more productively by doing exactly what he would have avoided or refused in the same situation.